KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Playhead
       The upside-down triangle in the timeline ruler.
 Indicates the (play) position in the timeline.
 During :ref:`3-point Editing<three_point_editing>` determines where a clip or clip zone will be added to the timeline.
 Drag it across to scrub the timeline.

+   Posterize
+   Posterization
+      Is the conversion of a continuous gradation of tone or color to several regions of fewer tones or color, causing abrupt changes from one tone or color to the other.
+The term comes from the process of creating posters.
+The effect is most visible when a JPEG image with millions of colors is converted to the GIF format with only 256 colors.

    Preset
       Used for :term:`rendering` to determine output format (container), codec, dimensions, aspect ratio, bit rate and various other parameters.
 See :ref:`render_profile_parameters`.